UKCloud/documentation/articles/cdsz/cdsz-ref-application-process.md

 If you want to use the CDSZ, you can initiate the application process in one of two ways:

-- Raise a Service Request through [My Calls](https://portal.skyscapecloud.com/support/ivanti), specifying the relevant CDSZ product (UKCloud Guard, Walled Garden or Secure Remote Access).
+- Raise a Service Request through [My Calls](https://portal.skyscapecloud.com/support/ivanti), specifying the relevant CDSZ product (Walled Garden or Secure Remote Access).
 One of our Sales representatives, TAMs, or Cloud Architects will arrange a call to discuss your requirements and then close the Service Request.

 - Contact one of our Sales representatives, TAMs, or Cloud Architects directly to arrange a call to discuss your requirements.